 Wolfestone and the Erasmus+ program

-Wolfestone has long been proud to provide Erasmus students looking for work placements with rewarding and professionally-enriching internships here in our Swansea office.
+Wolfestone has long been proud to provide Erasmus students with rewarding and professionally-enriching internships here in our Swansea office.
 A vast number of our past Erasmus+ interns have even gone on to work with us after they graduate and some have become key members of our team.

 We firmly believe that being part of the Erasmus+ scheme is crucial not only for the UK translation and interpretation industry, but for international trade and business as a whole.